chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 * For help finding things see [Overview of The Main Window].
 * **Loading a file:**  Use the File-Open menu, or the toolbar button, or Cmd+o (Ctrl+o on Windows).
 A good example to start with is "Minuet in G[ck].mid" which is in the "Easy To Play Examples" folder in the "Concert Keyboardist Files" folder.
 * When loaded it should look something like the image in the [Overview of The Main Window].
-* **Prepare to play:**  Press the spacebar.
-This turns the Base Line orange, indicating that Concert Keyboardist is ready to play.
-In this mode as soon as you press a key the note at the Base Line is played and the note bars start scrolling to the left.
-The scroll rate is based on the tempo.
-* **Playing Notes:** Press keys on your computer keyboard - any of the letter keys, or any of the characters "[ ] ; ' < > /".
+* **Playing Notes:** You can play notes by pressing keys on your computer keyboard.
+Any letter keys 'a' though 'z' and any of the characters "[ ] ; ' < > /" will trigger notes.
 On an English language keyboard these are the rows from "q" to "]", from "a" to " ' " and from "z" to "/".
 It doesn't matter which keys you press.  **Any** key always triggers the next target note.
 Similarly if you are using a MIDI keyboard **any** key triggers the next target note.
 * **Note Timing:** Press a key each time a target note reaches the vertical yellow line drawn when the previous note was played.
 If you do this you will play exactly at the original tempo and rhythm.
+* **Starting Playing: ** When not playing (i.e. when note bars not scrolling to the left) press any note-playing key to play the first note and start the note bars scrolling.
+Then press note-triggering keys to play successive target notes.
+The scroll rate is based on the tempo.
 * You can vary note timing, rhythm and tempo by playing before or after each target note reaches the yellow line.
 * Usually, just play what sounds good to you, but you do need to watch for and play just the target notes.
 * It takes a little practise but its fun, and easier than learning a "real instrument"!
 * You can play with one finger, or two or more fingers to play faster or smoother.
 It's easiest to start with one.
-* **Stopping:** Click the "Stop Playing" toolbar button, or preferably press the spacebar again, or press the Return key for instant rewind.
+* **Stopping:** Pressing the spacebar stops the music scrolling.
+Playing will resume at the next unplayed target unless the music has been rewound or scrolled.
 * **Yellow note heads** are those that are currently sounding.
 As you play, notice that long notes continue sounding even as you trigger shorter simultaneous notes.
 * **Chords:** In the "Minuet in G" example the top notes of chords are target notes.
 Simultaneous or nearby chord notes are chained from them like any other chained notes.
 This allows chords to be triggered by one note.
 * **Trills** are like any other chained notes.
 For example in bar 8 of Minuet in G the notes are chained making them easier to play.
 It you prefer to play the notes of the trill you can convert those notes into target notes by clicking on their heads.